-The Transition Risk Model currently operates so that the Transition Risk rating and the CDP score are combined to determine whether a company satisfies the "Transition" criteria.
-For example, companies in sub-industries rated as having a high Transition Risk (e.g. chemicals and automobiles) will have to demonstrate high climate risk management processes (e.g. a CDP score of B or above) to be deemed as eligible for investment by the Sub-fund.
-Any company attaining a CDP score of D- or below will not be eligible for investment under the Transition criteria.
-Outputs from the Transition Risk Model will be refreshed annually.
+The Transition Risk rating and the Climate Risk Management Score are combined to determine whether a company satisfies the "Transition" criteria.
+For example, companies in subindustries rated as having a high Transition Risk (e.g. chemicals and automobiles) will have to demonstrate high climate risk management processes to be deemed as eligible for investment by the Sub-fund.